jarviscanada/jarvis_data_eng_KarenLauzon/README.md

 # Karen Lauzon .
 Jarvis Consulting

-I am a recent Computer Programming graduate from Algonquin College, where I developed my computer skills and learned new programming languages.
+I am a recent Computer Programming graduate from Algonquin College, where I developed my computer skills and learned new programming languages such as java and python.
 I enjoy all things computer and technology-related, but it took me a while to find my passion.
 I started my post-secondary education at Carleton University where I studied Civil engineering.
 I quickly realized that the courses I enjoyed the most were the computer-based ones, and I switched to Computer Programming at Algonquin.
 Since high school I have always taken optional courses in programming and computer science.
-Over the years, I have done a few small projects in these courses, like creating small 2D games or simple card games, and I have been looking to improve my skills ever since.
+Over the years, I have done a few small projects in these courses, like creating small 2D games or simple card games using Unity, and I have been looking to improve my skills ever since.
 Now I am working for Jarvis where I can develop my skills even further.

 ## Skills